Return

 Chukchi is traditionally described as monolithic when it comes to dialects.
 This monolithic nature is particularly noticeable when compared to the variability of the related Koryak group of idioms.
 Nonetheless, one might still find some slight differences between the center and the outskirts of this rather wide linguistic and geographical space.
 Native speakers of Chukchi are keenly aware of these differences, as small as they might be, and sometimes consider them very important, especially when they live outside of their traditional region, Chukotka Autonomous Okrug.

-nomadic reindeer herders (Western group) and sedentary seaside dwellers (Eastern group).
+In grammatical descriptions, authors distinguish various numbers of Chukchi dialects.
+V. Bogoraz distinguished two groups of dialects: nomadic reindeer herders (Western group) and sedentary seaside dwellers (Eastern group).
 P. Skorik insisted that the Chukchi language had also Enmylin, Nunligran, and Khatyrka dialects, in addition to the above-mentioned Eastern and Western groups.
 M. Dann, author of a thesis on Chukchi grammar, described some subunit that he called Teɬquep variety, however, he was unclear as to the geographic area of this presumed Chukchi dialect; no other variants were mentioned.

-Based on modern data, the Chukchi linguistic community can be divided into 3 geographic zones: western, eastern, and southern.
+Based on more recent data, the Chukchi linguistic community can be divided into 3 geographic zones: western, eastern, and southern.
 It should be noted that the eastern zone is not limited to the dialects of sedentary seaside dwellers mentioned by Bogoraz, but it also includes the linguistic variants of Chukchi reindeer herders from nearly all districts of the Chukotka Autonomous Okrug, with the exception of the western part of Biblinsky Districts and the southern part of Anadyr District.
 The western area includes the western part of Bilibinsky District (Omolon, the Kattyn transshipment base and other lands of Oloy, a reindeer herding sovkhoz), the northeast of the Penzhinsky District, Kamchatka Krai (mainly Ayanka), and the Nizhnekolymsky District of the Sakha Republic (Yakutia).
-The southern zone includes Vaegi and Khatyrka villages in the south of Anadyr District, as well as, possibly, the north of Kamchatka Krai (Olyutorsky District, Achaivayam).
+The southern zone includes Vaegi and Khatyrka villages in the south of Anadyr District, as well as, possibly, the north of Kamchatka Krai (Alyutorsky District, Achaivayam).
 For the approximate geographical borders between dialects, see the map below.

-Image 9.
-Map of Chukchi dialects
+Image 2.
+Map of Chukchi Dialects

+The outer limits of these zones are the areas of intense contacts between Chukchi and other peoples: Evens and Yukaghirs in the west, Koryaks (and partially Evens) in the south, Inuits in the east, on the border of the mainland.
 The idea of dividing the traditional Chukchi territory into zones is based on the geographical distribution of Chukchi camping grounds and settlements.
 It is also highly important to note that the interlocutors from different zones find it very hard to understand each other.